Whether you’re a parent of teens, or have recently welcomed a new baby into your life, chances are you’ve asked yourself this question:

 What happens to my kids if I die?

-Have you done everything possible to care for them?
+Have you done everything possible to care for your children in the future?

 What is estate planning?

 Estate planning is the legal process of transferring your wealth after death.
-Estate planning can also include a living will.
+However, an estate plan can also include a living will to carry out your wishes if you are no longer able to make decisions or give consent.

 Estate planning can also include strategies for minimizing the sum of taxes your heirs will pay on any inheritance.